"The design of this game is simple. I can’t say it enough. This Legend of Zelda game is simple. Simple in every way."

 That’s right.
 I think that simplicity makes you feel you can play it over and over.
 Leaving the hub of the adventures, Skyloft, to go down to the surface feels so easy it’s like taking a little jaunt out into your neighbourhood. (laughs)

-That idea is like the course selection screen in Super Mario.10 You can just hop on down and have an adventure.
+Iwata Asks: The Legend of Zelda: Skyward Sword You can just hop on down and have an adventure.
 10Course selection screen in Super Mario: A screen on which players move a player-character across a world map to select a course to play.
 The system for travel in the sky game field in The Legend of Zelda: Skyward Sword is based on that concept.

 The fact that we changed the save system this time must have something to do with it, too.
 Until now in The Legend of Zelda, you could always save anywhere, but when you started again, you were back at Link’s house or at the entrance to a dungeon, rather than where you saved.
 The point was that starting in a place you had already been through would help you grow accustomed to the world and feel as if you were proceeding smoothly.